Department of Pathology Training Grants

 For more information about each of these support mechanisms, please see the below.

-Training in Geographic Medicine and Infectious Diseases, Center for Global Health and Diseases
+Geographic Medicine and Infectious Diseases Training Grant, Center for Global Health and Diseases

 The CWRU School of Medicine Geographic Medicine and Infectious Diseases post-doctoral NIH T32 training program began in 1976 and has been continuously funded since then.
 The purpose of our program is to i) teach the critical conceptual, technical and analytical skills needed for a successful and independent career in infectious disease research, ii) impart broad-based knowledge of host defense to infectious agents and the molecular mechanisms that underlie infection susceptibility and disease pathogenesis, particularly with respect to infectious diseases of great health significance in resource limited areas of the world, iii) promote training in areas that benefit from collaboration between clinical translational and basic scientists, iv) assist trainees in career development by providing guidance and mentoring in preparation of grant applications, research conceptualization and selection of the appropriate venues for funding